 Galapagos Islands Vacations: everything you should know before booking

-Are you planning to visit the Galapagos Islands, and are you searching for useful information and tips on organizing your vacation?
+Are you planning to visit the Galapagos Islands, and are you searching for helpful information and tips on organizing your vacation?
 Or you are not sure between a Galapagos cruise or a do-it-yourself trip (yes, you can do that too!)?

 LOOK NO FURTHER, because you have landed the most complete and comprehensive practical guide on the Galapagos.